-Setting off early from Simpsons Gap, we enjoy a long day over easy to moderate terrain taking us to the beautiful gorges of Bond and Spring Gap.
-We arrive at our camp tonight on Jay Creek later in the day.
-The feeling changes out here as we start to enter more remote country; there will be a certain stillness as we ease into the splendid isolation.
+Setting off from Simpsons Gap, we enjoy a relatively flat day over easy to moderate terrain to pretty Bond Gap and around Arenge Bluff.
+Bird life in this section of the trail is prolific and the jagged ancient peaks of the Chewings Range beckons ever closer.
+We arrive at our camp tonight on the edge of a large Mulga forest, where camp will be set up again and refreshments and camp cooking ready to recharge us for the next day.
+The next three days are regarded by most to be some of the most spectacular and rugged walking on the Larapinta Trail, indeed, in the world.

-The next three days are regarded by most to be some of the most spectacular and rugged walking on the Larapinta Trail, indeed in the world.
+15km/6-7hr walk